Sai-Nandan-Desetti/Quotes/quotes/Else.md

 > There is nothing noble in being superior to your fellowmen.
 True nobility lies in being superior to your former self. - Ernest Hemmingway

 > Impossible is just a big word thrown around by small men who find it easier to live in the world they've been given than to explore the power they have to change it.
 Impossible is not a fact.
 It's an opinion.
 Impossible is not a declaration.
 It's a dare.
-Impossible is not a potential.
+Impossible is potential.
 Impossible is temporary.
 Impossible is nothing. - Adidas ad featuring Muhammad Ali

 > To have faith is to trust yourself in water.
 When you swim you do not grab hold of the water because if you do you will sink and drown.
 Instead you relax and float. - Alex Watts

-> Happiness is a butterfly, which when pursued, is always just beyond your grasp, but which, if you will let down quietly, may alight upon you. - Nathaniel Hawthorne
+> Happiness is a butterfly, which when pursued, is always just beyond your grasp, but which, if you will sit down quietly, may alight upon you. - Nathaniel Hawthorne

 > Faith is to believe what you do not see, the reward of this faith is to see what you believe. - St. Augustine